ingoweiss/manyworlds/README.md

     | Connie | Active |

 ```
+### Organizational Scenarios

+Scenarios which do not have any "thens" are considered "organizational" and are used to group scenarios into related scenarios only.
+Organizational scenarios will not appear as scenarios in the output feature file.
+However their name is used as a "breadcrumb" element in the names of their child scenarios (see "Bulk operations" in the example file)

-### Using the ScenarioForest class directly
+### Using the ScenarioForest Class Directly

-If you want to use manyworlds in your code rather than using the cli here's how to to do that:
+If you want to use Manyworlds in your code rather than using the cli here's how to to do that:

 ```python
 import manyworlds as mw
 mw.ScenarioForest.from_file('tree.feature').flatten('flat.feature')
 ```

 ### Installation

 ```bash
 pip install manyworlds
 ```